 - Offline auto tuning can be performed with the load connected.
 (As the load is smaller, tuning accuracy is higher.
-Tuning accuracy does not change if inertia is large.) - The offline auto tuning status can be monitored with the control panel (FR-PA02-02) or PU (FR-PU04). - Only a static auto tune can be performed. - Offline auto tuning is available only when the motor is at a stop. - Tuning data (motor constants) can be copied to another inverter with the PU (FR-PU04). - You can read, write and copy the motor constants tuned by the offline auto tuning.
+Tuning accuracy does not change if inertia is large.) - The offline auto tuning status can be monitored with the control panel (FR-PA02-02) or PU (FR-PU04). - Offline auto tuning is available only when the motor is at a stop. - Tuning data (motor constants) can be copied to another inverter with the PU (FR-PU04). - You can read, write and copy the motor constants tuned by the offline auto tuning.